Kensington Security Slot: Alternatives

 As laptops have gotten thinner, many no longer have the space above and below the "long side" of the 7 mm x 3 mm security slot required for the original Kensington security lock.

 There are at least 2 alternative slot-based locking mechanisms that fit much thinner laptops, where the lock does not extend above or below the "long side" of the security slot, but instead extends left and right behind the "short side" of the security slot:

 The Kensington NanoSaver Laptop Lock fits into a Kensington Nano Security Slot.

 Some Lenovo ThinkPads, HP laptops, and ASUS laptops are manufactured with a 6 mm x 2.5 mm Kensington Nano Security Slot.

 Newer Dell laptops are manufactured with a 4.5 mm x 3.2 mm Noble Wedge-Shaped Security Slot.

 Several manufacturers offer similar locking mechanisms that do not require a special lock hole.
-They attach to a popular port, such as the VGA or printer port, and have special screws to secure locks in place.
+They attach to a popular port, such as the VGA or printer port, and have special screws to secure locks in place, though this is less relevant in modern PCs that often lack these ports.